• Posted on

 • Rinse with clean water and dry in the shade.

-🎨 Result : A bright, light golden to coppery yellow, perfect for natural creations.
+🎨 Result : A bright, golden to coppery yellow, perfect for natural creations.

 👉 Discover our hand-dyed placemat made from onion peels here .